God's Name

 Even "Yahweh" is incorrect because the English language lacks certain Hebrew sounds that is required to pronounce the name like a native Hebrew speaker would.
 Jeff Benner, an expert on Ancient Hebrew, provide more detail on how to pronounce the name YHVH.

 For this reason, I did not add my own vowels to YHVH on this website so that you can pronounce it which ever way you are comfortable with.
-However, I do find it important to at least differentiate from the word English "lord" to avoid confusion and to provide context of which god a scripture is referring to.
+However, I do find it important to at least differentiate from the English word "lord" to avoid confusion and to provide context of which god a scripture is referring to.

 LORD

 The Jewish tradition is to avoid pronouncing the sacred name at all.
 Therefore, some substitute the Tetragrammaton YHWH with the word "Adonai" which is translated as "LORD" or "God" in many English Bibles.
-Usually the translators would use capital letter "LORD" to indicate this substitution, however in the New Testament, YHVH's name is substituted with the lower case "Lord".
+Usually the translators would use capital letter "LORD" or "GOD" to indicate this substitution, however in the New Testament, YHVH's name is substituted with the lower case "Lord".

 For example, when Moses tries to uniquely identify his God among the foreign gods of the other nations, the translators changes God's identity to a generic "lord" which simply means master.